Roughly half of all Americans — older adults in particular — don’t get enough vitamin D.

 Bonilla recommends the following tips to ensure you are getting your daily requirement of vitamin D:

-- Eat foods that contain a natural source of vitamin D, such as eggs, mackerel, salmon, canned tuna, and dairy, almond and soy products fortified with vitamin D.
+- Eat foods that contain a natural source of vitamin D, such as eggs, mackerel, salmon and canned tuna, as well as fortified foods, such as cereal, dairy, almond and soy products.

-- Have your blood level of vitamin D checked by your doctor if you’re worried that you aren't getting enough.
+- Have your blood level of vitamin D checked by your doctor.

-- While sunblock is vital for protection against skin cancer, sunburn and sun damage, allow about 10 minutes of sunblock-free sunshine daily for those with light skin, or 20 minutes for those with dark skin.
+- While sunblock is vital for protection against skin cancer, sunburn and sun damage, you should allow a few minutes of sunblock-free sunshine daily (10 minutes for those with light skin or 20 minutes for those with dark skin).